zettsu-t/cppMockgen/howToUse.md

 * Mock classes to describe expectations with Google Mock
 * Stub functions to link subset of tested source files

+This is applicable to C code, which has the top-level namespace, no other namespaces and no classes.

 ### Platform

 CppMockGen is a set of ruby scripts and launches the clang front-end